Pakerusa/Face-recognition-Python-/README.md

 # Face-recognition-Python-

-uses a webcam to recognize people an to name them
+Uses a webcam to recognize people an name them.

+What do you need:

- PIP (to install all libraries)
+    1)	PIP (to install all libraries)
+    2)	a webcam
+    3)	a picture of all people you want recognize
+    4)	Python 3.9 or higher (I used 3.9.13)